lilreg1128/AI-Law-Minicourse-HW/README.md

 ### Step 3: Generate training batch
 The 'generate_batch' function is defined which creates the training batch from the global variable data based on the inputs defined as batch size, number of skips, and skip window for the skip-gram model.
 The batch is a subset of the data.
 ### Step 4: Build and Train
+Run the code on the training data in order to develop the initial model.
 ### Step 5: Begin Training
+Run the model based on the training data on the entire data set created for the model.